-Charon is depicted frequently in the art of ancient Greece, usually holding his ferryman's pole in his right hand and using his left hand to receive the dead.
+Charon is depicted in the art of ancient Greece as an old man, usually holding his ferryman's pole in his right hand and using his left hand to receive the dead.